Skykomish, Washington: Infrastructure

+Skykomish is served by a single road: U.S. Route 2, with access to the rest of King County only through either Snohomish County to the north or through Chelan County to the east.
+The town lacks bus service, but provides a free vanpool once a week to Monroe via Grotto, Baring, Index, Gold Bar, Startup, and Sultan.
+In 1973, Metro Transit introduced a weekly bus between Downtown Seattle and Skykomish with intermediate stops in Snohomish County.
+The route was contracted out to Community Transit, the transit provider for Snohomish County, and service was increased to three times a week.
+Community Transit later truncated the route to Gold Bar, leaving Skykomish without normal bus service.

 The town's residents mainly relied on dial-up service for internet access until the full rollout of DSL in the 2010s—far later than the rest of King County.
 A $1.3 million project to add fiber-optic service to Skykomish was announced in 2021 by Ziply Fiber with funding from the state government.
-An existing fiber-optic cable runs underground through parts of the town but did not serve its residents.
+At this time, an existing fiber-optic cable ran underground through parts of the town without serving its residents.
+Access to fiber optic connections with up to 5 Gbps speeds were enabled in May 2022, though only satellite internet offers full availability.